open-mmlab/mmdetection3d/docs/datasets/sunrgbd_det.md

     return info
 ```

-The directory structure after process should be as below
+The directory structure after processing should be as follows.

 ```
 sunrgbd